jmpews/Dobby/docs/hookzz-getting-started.md

 ## 1. build hookzz dylib

-clone the repo `git clone https://github.com/jmpews/HookZz` and build for `darwin.ios`. btw, you can set the log infomation level in `src/zz.h`.
+clone the repo `git clone https://github.com/jmpews/HookZz` and build for `darwin.ios`. btw, you can set the log infomation in `hookzz.h`.

 ```
 λ : >>> make -f darwin.ios.mk darwin.ios